 • You can adjust the amount of sugar in the pie filling depending on how sweet your apples are and how sweet you like your pie.

-• I like to sprinkle some coarse turbinado sugar on the top crust because it makes the pie look pretty.
-It also adds a delicious sweet crunch to the top crust.
-Sprinkle it on after brushing with milk or egg wash.
+• I like to sprinkle some coarse turbinado sugar on the top crust because it adds a pretty sparkle and a delicious sweet crunch to the top crust.
+Sprinkle it on after brushing with milk, before baking.

-• Be sure to check on the pie partway through the baking time and cover it with foil to keep the crust from over-browning.
+• Check on the pie partway through the baking time and cover it with foil to keep the crust from over-browning.

-• You’ll want to plan ahead so that you can let the pie cool for at least 2 hours before serving.
+• Let the pie cool for at least 2 hours before serving.
 As the pie cools, the filling will thicken up, making it easier to serve.

 Servings: 8 servings